Kazawaryu/DLVYF/README.md

 **A Real-time Face Alignment Toolkit for Vitural Youtuber on Embedded Device**

 [![YouTube](http://i.ytimg.com/vi/mAIbZjyKrT4/hqdefault.jpg)](https://www.youtube.com/watch?v=mAIbZjyKrT4)

+Click the figure to have a short view!

 In this project, we use the algorithm from [RetinaFace](https://openaccess.thecvf.com/content_CVPR_2020/html/Deng_RetinaFace_Single-Shot_Multi-Level_Face_Localisation_in_the_Wild_CVPR_2020_paper.html), design a general toolkit on embedded device, towards algin face in real-time for vitural youtuber.
 Compared to the classic multilayer feature pyramid scaling, the optimized one performs better on the detection of the face capture system's  speed.
 <!-- ### Pipeline